kenlukas/teractf/Lunch_and_Learns/May_2025/Forensics-FileTypes/README.md

 #   1092 -rw-r--r-- flag
 #
 ```
-If you follow the instructions this is the outcome:
+Follow the instructions this is the outcome.
 NOTE: I had to install uudecode in my environment.

 ```sh
 $ sh Flag.pdf